Richard Bacon (broadcaster): TV career since Blue Peter

 On 17 February 2014, he hosted a one-off show, Benefits Britain: The Debate, for Channel 4.
 In the same year he presented the live Channel 4 programme How Rich Are You?, about the UK economy.

 In 2015, Bacon co-presented the first series of The Big Painting Challenge alongside Una Stubbs for BBC One, and sports show Eternal Glory for ITV.
-He also joined Reena Ninan as a substitute co-host of ABC's World News Now overnight and America This Morning news program.
+He also joined Reena Ninan as a substitute co-host of ABC's World News Now overnight and America This Morning news programme.

-Beginning on 14 November 2016, the U.S. worldwide educational cable network National Geographic Channel debuted its "global" overhaul and rebranding of the channel with its entirely new primetime lineup that night: the much anticipated, multi-million-dollar docudrama miniseries Mars, followed by the reboot of Explorer, and then Star Talk, a lighthearted panel discussion series loosely centered around astrophysics and astronomy, hosted by astrophysicist Neil DeGrasse Tyson.
-Bacon became the presenter for the Explorer programme, which comprises several (usually three) short films, introduced by Bacon and shot from all over the world, involving matters of social, political, environmental, and/or humanitarian significance.
-Each film is then discussed before a live studio audience with Bacon moderating and usually includes the filmmaker or another representative of the film.
-Then, at least one expert on either side of the issue also joins the discussion.
-The live-audience segments of each episode of Explorer are filmed at CBS Studios in New York City.
+In November 2016 Bacon became the presenter of the National Geographic Channel's Explorer programme, which comprises several (usually three) short films, introduced by Bacon, involving matters of social, political, environmental or humanitarian significance.
+Each film is then discussed before a live studio audience with Bacon moderating, and usually includes the filmmaker or another representative of the film and at least one expert on either side of the issue.
 For the debut show, Bacon hiked through Yosemite National Park with President Barack Obama.

 In June 2017, he began hosting a daily half-hour newsmagazine show called Top 30.
 It originally aired on Fox affiliates for four weeks before being picked up as a regular series, broadcast nationally across America in September 2017.
 On 13 September 2017, it was renewed through 2019.

-In July 2019, he became one of the guest presenters to fill in for Piers Morgan on Good Morning Britain.
+In July 2019, he was a guest presenter filling in for Piers Morgan on Good Morning Britain.

 In October 2019, the American TV network ABC commissioned his original "whodunnit" game show format The Hustler for an eight-part series, hosted by Craig Ferguson.
 Production began in the fall, with Bacon serving as one of its executive producers.
+It was cancelled in 2022.
+Richard Bacon has also produced This Is My House (2021–2022) and I Literally Just Told You (2021) presented by Jimmy Carr.